NanGyeThote/Text-To-Image-Generation/README.md

 ## Contact

-For questions or feedback, feel free to open an issue or contact the repository owner.
+For questions or feedback, feel free to open an issue or contact me.

     ```bash
     You can copy and paste this into a `README.md` file for your project.
 Let me know if you need further adjustments!